peacfuljoh/predictive-analytics-ytvideos/README.md

 Raw data is continuously crawled for the latest videos, so we can run predictive analytics in real-time!

 Frameworks/technologies used (initial dev, on-prem):
-- Database: MySQL, MongoDB, Redis
+- Database: MySQL, MongoDB(, Redis)
-- Web: Scrapy, Flask (w/ Jinja, Plotly)
+- Web: Scrapy, (Flask (w/ Jinja, Plotly))
 - API: FastAPI
 - Text: Gensim
 - Automation/Deployment: Make, Github Actions
 - Packaging: Poetry

-Frameworks/technologies used (cloud, serverless) (if different from on-prem dev):
-- Database: (RDS, DynamoDB, ElastiCache) -> TBD
-- API: FastAPI + API Gateway
-- ETL pipelines: Lambda
+On AWS, the various pipelines will be implemented as Lambda services.